 If you believe you have special circumstances, please complete your registration and then email email@example.com

-When is the Potential New Member Orientation and what do I do about housing?
-The required Potential New Member orientation will be occurring on Saturday August 18, 2018.
-Women registered to participate in sorority recruitment who will be living in an on-campus residence hall for the 2018-2019 academic year will be permitted to move into their residence hall room on Friday, August 17, 2018 between 1:00PM- 7:00PM.
+The required PNM orientation will be occurring on Saturday, August 17, 2019.If you are registered for recruitment and have an on-campus assignment for Fall, you will be allowed to move into your residence hall on Friday, August 16.
+Move in will span from 9am to 1pm.
 Please keep in mind that this only applies to Florida State University Residence Halls.
 For off-campus locations, you will have to make accommodations on your own with the leasing office/landlord.

-If you are moving into a Florida State University Residence Hall it is important to keep in mind that since the official opening of the hall isn’t until Wednesday August 22nd, the hall may not be as decorated or as move-in ready as it will be later in the week.
+If you are moving into a Florida State University Residence Hall it is important to keep in mind that since the official opening of the hall isn’t until Thursday, August 22nd, the hall may not be as decorated or as move-in ready as it will be later in the week.
 Most of the housing staff is still in the training process during the recruitment move in window, so housing staff will have limited availability during the first few days that you are living on campus.
-Anyone who does not live in the residence hall must be escorted by a resident.
-This includes parents.
+Anyone who does not live in the residence hall must be escorted by a resident —this includes parents.
 Once you complete your registration for recruitment, more information will be provided to you regarding housing.

-You are under no obligation to join a sorority just because you participate in Recruitment.
-You are encouraged to participate in Recruitment because it is an excellent opportunity for you to learn about sorority life, gain a better understanding of self, appreciate the meaning that is behind Greek letters, as well as make friends during the process.
+You are under no obligation to join a sorority just because you participate in Panhellenic recruitment.
+You are encouraged to participate in recruitment because it is an excellent opportunity for you to learn about sorority life, gain a better understanding of self, appreciate the meaning that is behind Greek letters, as well as make friends during the process.

-Although most women participating in Recruitment are invited to join a chapter, there are no guarantees that you will receive a bid.
-Typically, nearly 30% of women participating in Recruitment voluntarily withdraw themselves from the process during the week, choosing not to continue in Recruitment even though they have chapters available to attend.
+Although most women participating in Panhellenic recruitment are invited to join a chapter, there are no guarantees that you will receive a bid.
+Typically, about 30% of women participating in Panhellenic recruitment voluntarily withdraw themselves from the process during the week, choosing not to continue in recruitment even though they have chapters available to attend.

 Unfortunately, we do have women who are completely released from the recruitment process.
 Each organization has their own membership criteria that is governed by their national organization.
 The membership criteria is the basis of how the chapters make their selections.
-Every year we will see less than 5% of women released from the recruitment process.
+Each year we see less than 5% of women released from the recruitment process.

 There are financial obligations of sorority membership.
-In order for the organization to function, holding philanthropies, planning community service, rewarding women for positive grades, etc., the membership must provide the revenue.
+In order for the organization to function, holding philanthropies, planning community service events, rewarding women for positive grades, etc., the membership must provide the revenue.

 Each chapter has its own budgetary needs and with those needs comes a range of dues within the community.
 As a new member you can expect to pay between $2,300.00-$3,600.00/per semester (Out of House).

-If a woman chooses to live in the house, when/if the opportunity is afforded to her, she can expect her dues to be between $2,300.00-$4,800.00/per semester.
+If a woman chooses to live in the house, if/when the opportunity is afforded to her, she can expect her dues to be between $2,300.00-$4,800.00/per semester.

-Dues also include a weekly meal plan.
+All Panhellenic sorority dues at FSU include a weekly meal plan.

 What financial assistance or scholarships are available for sorority membership?

-Additionally, the Panhellenic Association has endowed a scholarship fund specifically to aid in a new member's ability to join an organization.
+The Panhellenic Association has endowed a scholarship fund specifically to aid in a new member's ability to join an organization.
 The scholarship is a needs based, one time only award.